KWBU-FM: History

 KWBU first signed on March 15, 1966, originally on 89.9 MHz.
 In 1968, it moved to 107.1 MHz (now the location for regional Mexican music station KLZT).
 In its first decades, KWBU was the student-run college radio station at Baylor University.

 The station, which had been a mixture of classical music and adult album alternative, joined NPR on July 1, 2000; before then, Waco had been the largest radio market in the nation without an NPR station.
-The KWBU license was concurrently transferred from Baylor directly to the Brazos Valley Public Broadcasting Foundation.
+The KWBU license was concurrently transferred from Baylor University to the Brazos Valley Public Broadcasting Foundation.
 The station moved to 103.3 MHz on June 10, 2001.
 In 2003, KWBU-FM was the first radio station in Waco to broadcast an HD radio signal.

 When sister PBS member station KWBU-TV closed its doors in 2010 due to budget shortfalls, KWBU-FM remained in operation.
 Historically, both stations had been plagued by low community support.
 While they were technically community licensees, Baylor's controlling stake in the Brazos Valley Public Broadcasting Foundation led to the perception that they were "Baylor stations", tamping down the support needed to keep the television station on the air.
 At the time of KWBU-TV's shutdown, the stations only had 1,600 members, a very low number even for a market as small as Waco and nowhere near what the foundation felt was necessary to keep the television station on the air.
 KWBU-FM was far less expensive to run; it operated with just under half the television side's operating budget.

 On March 7, 2025, Baylor University announced that it would no longer fund KWBU-FM's operations; it continues to provide office space and back-end services to the station.
 KWBU stated that the loss of Baylor's funding would cost the station $200,000, representing 20 percent of its budget.